engixy/CPD/readme.md

-Implement Coherent Point Drift Algorithm Compiling with C and matlab, this is an official version, do not to change it.
+Implement coherent point drift algorithm compiling with C and matlab, this is an official version, do not to change it.